Est. 1991 Beginner

 • Python 2 reached end of life on January 1, 2020

-Today, all new Python development uses Python 3, with Python 3.11+ offering significant performance improvements.
+Today, all new Python development uses Python 3, with Python 3.11+ offering significant performance improvements (approximately 25% average speedup in 3.11 over 3.10, according to official benchmarks).

 Modern Python